NOI in real estate investing

 Property Taxes

-And no, you can’t just use the current property tax bill at the time you buy a property.
-You need to calculate the increased property tax bill, based on the local tax rate and the purchase price for the property.
-Because the local tax assessment office will certainly bump up the assessed value based on what you pay.
+While property tax rates vary by county, every county in the US charges property taxes.
+And no, you can’t just use the current property tax bill when you buy a property.
+You need to calculate the increased property tax bill based on the local tax rate and the purchase price for the property, as the local tax assessment office will certainly bump up the assessed value based on what you pay.

 Insurance